Rapid City man sentenced for shooting over a donation jar - NewsBreak

 RAPID CITY, S.D. — At around 4:20 a.m. on Nov.
 10, Rapid City Police Department officers were dispatched to the intersection of Tallent Street and Elm Avenue for a report of a group of individuals walking down the street checking door handles of vehicles, a common practice by vehicle burglars.

 RAPID CITY, S.D.
-(KEVN) -Throughout the 12-week training process, the recruits spent five days out of the week doing academic work and hands-on training to prepare for graduation to become full-fledged firefighters.
+(KOTA) - Throughout the 12-week training process, the recruits spent five days out of the week doing academic work and hands-on training to prepare for graduation to become full-fledged firefighters.
 The fireman built some essential skills they will carry throughout their journey as official department members.
-“It’s one...
+“It’s...

 kelo.com